skip to main |

 The town is surrounded by mountains, and tower after tower of layers and layers of rock.
 It really is beautiful and still relatively untouched.
 It's inhabited mostly by natives of the area and the only industry is tourism and arts and crafts, so it's somewhat impoverished, but still very quaint.
 We drove around in the Appalachia-like hills, up many dirt and rock roads (probably trespassing a time or two, but I figured they were accustomed to ignorant tourists), only to get to the end and have to turn around at a dead end or in someone's washed-out driveway.

+We went back into one neighborhood, and I use that term loosely, as it was more like a compound.
+There was a fairly good sized mission-type church right next to what looked like a dive or honky tonk.
+There were several houses, some of them more like huts, and some of them had shops in them.
+We stopped at one hut/shop and went in.
+There was no one in sight, but we knew someone was there because there was the very strong aroma of something wafting through the door from the back of the house and it was not an old smell.
+It was the aroma of marijuana being smoked.
 I went to lots of concerts in the 70s and I know that smell.
 A few seconds later a very large, very mellow-looking Mexican/Hippy man appeared and asked if he could help us.
 We told him we were just looking around the town and we asked about his shop.
 He said the shop was a family business and everything in it was made, painted or crafted by a member of his family.
 He sold paintings, and small sculptures of birds and animals and jewelry.
 He had fabrics and yarns for sale that were colored with dyes made from the native vegetation.
 He also gave us a good bit of history about the area.
 He took us outside and showed us that just a few yards away, was Geogia O'Keefe's home, which was surrounded by a very tall stone fence.
 I had read about the 3 acre hacienda she had bought in 1945.
 We then told him about our experience at the Georgia O'Keefe Tour Center when we went to buy tickets, and how the lady told us there was nothing else to do there.
 He said that while Georgia O'Keefe had done much good for the area, the people that ran the Tour Center had not been kind to their town.
 He gave us the inside scoop on places to go and how to get there.
 We asked him if it was alright for us to go inside the church and when he assured us it was, off we went.
 It was a very simple church, but beautiful, and Catholic, of course.
 It was very similar to many Episcopal churches I have been in here.
 We poked around in the church for awhile and then headed North out of town.